-Authorization to enter the boring sites will be limited to project personnel and personnel representing MDOT, FHWA, MDEQ, OSHA, and news media who are properly equipped, have completed the "Project Safety Orientation Program" (refer to Attachment 2), and provide the required verification of orientation.
+Authorization to enter the boring sites will be limited to project personnel and personnel representing MDOT, FHWA, MDEQ, OSHA, City of Detroit, and news media that are properly equipped, have completed the "Project Safety Orientation Program" (refer to Attachment 2), and provide the required verification of orientation.
+In any case, news media personnel will be allowed on site only with the approval of the Project Manager, Joseph Corradino.
 Emergency personnel will be allowed on site as needed.

 Limits Of Site: Prior to fences being erected, site limits will be defined by the Field Data Acquisition Engineer, Craig Johnson.
-The limits will be marked to delineate an area approximately 100 foot by 150 foot around each boring location, or as otherwise determined by the Field Data Acquisition Engineer.
+The limits will be marked to delineate an area approximately 100 foot by 150 foot around each boring location, or larger as otherwise determined by the Field Data Acquisition Engineer.
 Spray paint or brightly colored ribbon will mark the temporary limits.
-Upon enclosing the sites with security fencing, the fencing will define the site limits.
+Upon enclosing the sites with fencing, the fencing will define the site limits.

 Safety Requirements and Project Orientation: All safety protocol for individuals entering and working on the drilling sites is the responsibility of the firm for which that individual is employed.

 Overall safety requirements for the sites will be established by NTH, and are summarized as follows:

-- All individuals working on site shall be Self-Contained Breathing Apparatus trained and shall conform to the requirements of the Hydrogen Sulfide Contingency Plan, which is part of the drilling permit requirements, and is include herewith as Attachment 1. - All individuals visiting the site shall complete the "Project Safety Orientation Program" (Attachment 2) as administered by NTH, and shall abide at all times by the requirements of the orientation.
-Appointments for safety orientation training will be made with Mr. Harry Price at least 48 hours prior to the planned site visit.
+- All individuals working on site shall be self-contained, pressure-demand breathing apparatus trained (escape pack) and shall conform to the requirements of the Hydrogen Sulfide Contingency Plan, which is part of the drilling permit requirements, and is include herewith as Attachment 1. - All individuals visiting the site shall complete the "Project Safety Orientation Program" (Attachment 2) as administered by NTH, and shall abide at all times by the requirements of the orientation.
+Appointments for safety orientation training will be made with Mr.

+Harry Price or Craig Johnson at least 48 hours prior to the planned site visit.